rosebox/rosebox/README.md

 ## Status of future releases

-To find out the estimated release date of the next major or minor version, all you need to do is to check the **projects** section.
+To check the estimated release date or the status of the next major or minor version, all you need to do is to check the **projects** section.

 ![Screenshot of the repository's project section](./project-section-github.png?raw=true)